systemslab/popper-paper/paper/paper.md

 [GitHub](http://github.com), [GitLab](http://gitlab.com) and
 [BitBucket](https://bitbucket.org) are web-based Git repository hosting services.
-They offer all of the distributed revision control and source code management (SCM) functionality of Git as well as adding their own features.
-They give new users the ability to look at the entire history of the project and its artifacts.
+They offer all of the distributed revision control and VCS functionality of Git as well as adding their own features.
+The entire history of the project and its artifacts of public repositories can be browsed online.

 ## Package Management

 Availability of code does not guarantee reproducibility of results [@collberg_repeatability_2016].
-The second main component in the experimentation pipeline is the packaging of applications so that users don't have to do it themselves.
+The second main component in the experimentation pipeline is the packaging of applications so that users do not have to do it themselves.
 Software containers (e.g.
 Docker, OpenVZ or FreeBSD's jails) complement package managers by packaging all the dependencies of an application in an entire file system snapshot that can be deployed in systems "as is" without having